SDXorg/PySD-Cookbook/docs/analyses/fitting/MCMC_for_fitting_models.rst

     Populating the interactive namespace from numpy and matplotlib

-For this example, we'll revisit the ebola case, only assuming that our data has some noise, and we'll use MCMC to estimate distributions for the parameters for the model.
+For this example, we’ll revisit the ebola case, only assuming that our data has some noise, and we’ll use MCMC to estimate distributions for the parameters for the model.
 For a more detailed description of this model and the dataset see the recipe `Fitting with Optimization <http://pysd-cookbook.readthedocs.org/en/latest/analyses/fitting/Fitting_with_Optimization.html>`__.

-We'll assume that the model simulates an underlying process of disease propagation, but that the data is noisy - perhaps it represents admittance rates at a hospital, and so will be missing some cases, and may include some false positives through misdiagnosis.
+We’ll assume that the model simulates an underlying process of disease propagation, but that the data is noisy - perhaps it represents admittance rates at a hospital, and so will be missing some cases, and may include some false positives through misdiagnosis.